How does the school know if children need extra help and what should I do if I think my child has special educational needs?

 - Our half termly pupil progress meetings will indicate whether a child is not making the expected progress and is below age expected levels.
 This may indicate a Special Educational Need.
 Staff will also raise concerns if they feel that other factors such as a child’s behaviour, self-esteem, ability to follow instructions or ability to form relationships are affecting performance or well-being.

 - TALK to us first.
 Firstly contact your child’s class teacher as they work with your child on a daily basis.
-However, if you prefer you can always ask to meet with the Special Educational Needs Coordinator (SENCO), Deputy Headteacher or Headteacher.
+However, if you prefer you can always ask to meet with the Headteacher/SENCO or Deputy Headteacher.

 At Fairfield and Colneis we pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to be the same with us.